Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Home Remedies for Dog Diarrhea

 The following are some effective home remedies for a dog's diarrhea I have learned after working at an animal hospital for some time.
 However, I have also learned that, while mostly effective, these home remedies may not work for all dogs.
 In some instances, medical attention is required to solve the problem.
 Here are some basic guidelines:

-- Fast the dog.
+- Stop feeding regular food.
 This will give his gastro-intestinal tract some rest and time to recover.
 With food out of the way, there should be less diarrhea.
 Usually, a 24 hour fast is necessary for adult dogs while puppies should not be fasted for more than 12 hours.
 Consult with your vet if you have a toy breed dog or a dog who is diabetic.

 - Keep the dog hydrated.
 For very liquid diarrhea, were the dog has uncontrollable squirts you need to provide as much hydration as possible.
 You can give unflavored Pedialyte to help replace lost electrolytes or mix Gatorade 50/50 with his water.
 However, see your vet if the diarrhea doesn't resolve or if your dog is vomiting too.
 Monitor for signs of dehydration as outlined below.